Nyoy Volante: Early life and education

-Volante was born on January 25, 1978, to parents Oliver Volante and Evangeline Coching Volante.
+Nyoy Volante was born as Niño del Mar Coching Volante on January 25, 1978, to parents Oliver Volante and Evangeline Coching Volante.
 He had a sister nicknamed Nyay.

-He obtained his technical theater degree from De La Salle-College of St. Benilde.
+He obtained his Bachelor of Arts in Technical Theater degree from De La Salle-College of Saint Benilde.
 After graduation, he worked with prominent performance groups like Gantimpala Theater and Filipino theater actress Monique Wilson’s New Voice Company.
 He worked in lights, sound and production design, occasionally stumbling upon small directorial gigs.

 Career

 Volante started his career at the early 2000s.
 His famous songs are Nasaan Ka Na, Wansapanataym and Someday.

-In 2015, he was one of the eight contestants of the first season of Your Face Sounds Familiar.

-In 2015, he made his acting debut on ABS-CBN on the TV series Ningning.
+In 2015, he was one of the eight contestants of the first season of Your Face Sounds Familiar, and made his acting debut on ABS-CBN in the TV series Ningning.

-He played Lola, the title character in Atlantis Productions Kinky Boots in 2018 and 2019 in Carlos P. Romulo Auditorium, Makati.
+He played Lola, the title character in Atlantis Productions' Kinky Boots musical in 2018 and 2019 at the Carlos P. Romulo Auditorium, Makati.

-Since the 2nd Kids Season, he has been the choreography mentor of Your Face Sounds Familiar.
+Since the second season of Kids, he has been the choreography mentor of Your Face Sounds Familiar.